lifuhuang/stat-learning/README.md

 LIFLIB
 ====
 Collection of machine learning algorithms implemented in Python.
-Enjoy!)